 Step 1: List All Tasks and Resource Requirements

-The first step to ensure your project cost estimate is as accurate as possible is to break down the entire project into smaller tasks from start to completion and assign a cost to each task separately.
+The first step to ensure your budgetary estimate is as accurate as possible is to break down the entire project into smaller tasks from start to completion and assign a cost to each task separately.

 For example, let’s say that your project is developing an app.
 The tasks required to finish the app could include: